jkeohan/scatterplot-workshop/module-1a-rendering-data.md

 The objective of this module isn't to implement all the functionality defined above but to both structure our code in such a way that takes into consideration our final design.
 We will focus on the following specifically:

+- implement a responsive design
+- append an svg and g elements
--  render just the circles
+- render the data as the circles
--  make the design responsive

 We are going to be writing quite of bit of code in this module and it will fall into several buckets: